Skip to main content

 Required user attributes include email address, first name, and last name.
 These attributes follow GoFormz’s standard email validation.

 GoFormz offers support for groups during the auto-provisioning process.
-Groups can contain a comma-separated value list of existing GoFormz group names for automatic user enrollment upon their profile creation.
+Groups can contain a comma-separated value list of your account's existing Groups for automatic user enrollment upon their profile creation.

-If no user groups are assigned, the user profile is created without any permissions.
+If a user profile is created without being assigned any Group, it won't have any permissions.

 Familiarize yourself with the user log-in process if you’re leveraging auto-provisioning.